 You have successfully signed up for your selected newsletter(s) - please keep an eye on your mailbox, we're movin' in!

 Similarly, the strawberry-guava flavor of prickly pair didn't totally meld into the apple of another cider.
-I think some sweetness could have helped.
-A ginger-lime-citrus cider brought a jagged bolt of ginger zing that, to me, dominated the drink a little too much.
+I think more sweetness may have bridged the flavors some.
+A ginger-lime-citrus cider brought a jagged fork of ginger zing that, to me, dominated the drink too much.

 But that's okay.
 When you're 10 rooms away from the map, things aren't always going to work.
 And ciders that fall flat for you may tickle someone else.
-Even when you get a cider you don't totally dig, you are happy.
-Happy that two dudes have the guts to swing some of these flavors, and happy that people are starting to show up in droves to support them, and to try ciders so refreshingly new.
+Even when you get a cider you don't totally dig, you're happy.
+Happy that two humble guys have the guts to swing some of these flavors.
+Happy that people are starting to show up in droves to support them, to try ciders so refreshingly new.